uber/cadence/docs/design/1533-host-specific-tasklist.md

    3. Special session creation activity scheduled by RecreateSession().

-When domain failover happens, since no worker will poll from the resource specific task, all activities within a session will timeout and user will get an error.
-Also cadence server will detect heartbeat timeout from the session creation activity.
+When domain failover happens, since no worker will poll from the resource specific task, all activities within a session will timeout and the user will get an error.
+Also, Cadence server will detect the heartbeat timeout from the session creation activity.

 ### Sequence Diagrams

-This section shows the sequence diagram for possible situations that may occur during the session execution.
+This section illustrates the sequence diagrams for situations that may occur during the session execution.

 * Here is the sequence diagram for a normal session execution.